PSPDFKit/pspdfkit-flutter/example/README.md

 ```

 4. cd `pspdfkit-flutter/example`
-5. Run `flutter emulators --launch <EMULATOR_ID>` to launch the desired emilator.
-Optionally you can repeat this step to launch multiple emulators.
+5. Run `flutter emulators --launch <EMULATOR_ID>` to launch the desired emulator.
+Optionally, you can repeat this step to launch multiple emulators.
 6. The app is ready to start!
-Run `flutter run -d all` and the PSPDFKit Flutter example will be deployed on all you devices connected, both iOS and Android.
+Run `flutter run -d all` and the PSPDFKit Flutter example will be deployed on all your devices connected, both iOS and Android.